venuvikaash/ilink-mean-jul-2025/README.md

 ## Exercises
 - Step 20: Implementing filtering of workshops list (by category) in the backend
+- Step 25: Complete loading, error handling, and optionally, refactor and create a sessions list ite component
+- Step 27: Using environment files for enabling environment-based settings

 ## Hosted backends
 - Workshops server - https://workshops-server.onrender.com/